Mild Spoiler Warnings:

 I’m a big fan of Burroughs’ martian tales.
-Even thought they are outdated, they are imaginative, thrilling and captivating.
+Although certain aspects are outdated, they are imaginative, thrilling and captivating.
 Captain John Carter of Virginia and Princess Dejah Thoris of Helium are two of the great characters in science fiction and Barsoom is one of the most fully realized science fiction worlds ever devised.
 Barsoom doesn’t just have places, people and monsters.
 It has culture, history and religion; the things that make a world real.
 I read the books in college and loved them and I keep meaning to return to Barsoom again.
 For a long time, I wished John Carter’s cave were real and I could go there.
 So my expectations were high, if tempered by the cynicism of a 40-year-old.

 I can report that while I was disappointed, I was not appalled.
 The movie is not bad; it is quite watchable.
 It has some good moments and retains a bit of a sense of wonder.
 However, I can’t really see myself recommending it to someone other than … me.
 I have an ability to watch some films and filter out the bad stuff and enjoy the good stuff.
 This is why I like the Star Wars prequels better than most people in my age group: I enjoy the good parts and ignore the bad ones.
 I can’t do that with every film, only with films that hit a particular flawed nexus.